CB 1200 Mas Roca

 Across the downstairs central hallway is the huge living room, about 50m2, which has two sofas, two easy chairs, more bench-type seating near the TV (DVD, CD/radio/cassette player), and one of those round card tables.
 The TV has cable which allows you to watch movies and shows in original version - meaning in most cases English!
 Perhaps the nicest feature of this living room are the three large double-glazed windows affording nice views out onto the garden and letting in lots of sunlight.
 This is a feature which really sets this house apart from the owner´s other house, Mas Grau.
 Mas Grau is monumental, but you would wish there were three large windows in the living room there!
 The large downstairs bedroom (1) is at the end of the downstairs hallway, up three steps (so not good for wheelchairs), and this bedroom has a double bed and a single bed, and a private bathroom, with a nice wide walk-in, slate-floored shower.
 The water pressure is excellent.

 Upstairs there is a large central living room leading to the five other bedrooms, two of which are off on a separate wing, so all the rooms are somewhat far apart and more private than, say, rooms lined up in a linear hallway.
-Let´s describe the layout of bedrooms and bathrooms: 2) with a lovely private terrace under crooked old wooden beams overlooking the pool, there is a large en suite room with double bed and private bathroom with bathtub.
+Bedroom 2) with a lovely private terrace under crooked old wooden beams overlooking the pool, there is a large en suite room with double bed and private bathroom with bathtub.
 On one side of the upstairs salon, there are two rooms on either side of a bathroom, this a full bathroom with bathtub.
-3) One bedroom has three single beds, and 4) the other bedroom has a double bed.
-Across the hall there is a little wing with two bedrooms, 5) one room with double bed and a small bathroom with shower, and another 6) bedroom with two single beds.
-The small bathroom for room 5 has two doors, one direct to the bedroom and one to the salon, for easy access for room 6.
-All windows are screened to keep out the bugs.
+Bedroom 3) has three single beds, and Bedroom 4) the other bedroom has a double bed.
+Across the hall there is a little wing with two bedrooms, Bedroom 5) with double bed and a small bathroom with shower, and another Bedroom 6) bedroom with two single beds.
+The small bathroom for bedroom 5 has two doors, one direct to the bedroom and one to the salon, for easy access for room 6.
+All windows are screened and shuttered.